 Greece is known around the world for its sunny summers, white sand beaches, and crystal- clear waters, but there is another equally magical and exciting side to the country.
 There are many winter destinations that will make anyone drop what they’re doing and book a flight to Greece.

 Greek Winter Destinations

 The capital of Greece is perhaps not the most conventional destination for winter, but it is the perfect place to celebrate Christmas.
-The municipality of Athens organizes a variety of music events and other happenings during December, which introduce tourists to its Christmasy atmosphere.
+The municipality of Athens organizes a variety of music events as well as other types of events during December.
+This introduces tourists to its Christmas atmosphere.

 Jazz and classical melodies sound around every corner and neighborhood of the city.